-Section 2 - Rest Periods and Meal Breaks
+Section 2 - Rest Periods and meal Breaks

-A. Rest Periods

-- 1. Rest periods shall be duty free and provided as follows: - a.
+- A. Rest Periods - 1.
+Rest periods shall be duty free and provided as follows: - a.
 Employees working three (3) hours shall receive a ten (10) minute rest period. - b.
 Employees working four (4) to five (5) hours shall receive a fifteen (15) minute rest period. - c.
-Employees working six (6) to seven (7) hours per day will be provided one (1) ten (10) minute and one (1) fifteen (15) minute rest period. - d.
-Employees working eight (8) hours per day shall be provided two (2) fifteen (15) minute rest period. - e.
+Employees working six (6) to seven (7) hours per day will be provided one (1) ten (10)minute and one (1) fifteen (15) minute rest period. - d.
+Employees working eight (8) hours per day shall be provided two (2) fifteen (15) minuterest period. - e.
 Employees working ten (10) or more hours will be provided an additional ten (10) minute rest period. - 2.
-The rest period will be scheduled by their supervisor as near the midpoint of their work period as practicable. - 3.
-Rest periods may not be scheduled so as to extend the meal break or alter the employee's scheduled start or end time. - 4.
-No wage deduction shall be made for such rest periods.
+The rest period will be scheduled by their supervisor as near the midpoint of their workperiod as practicable. - 3.
+Rest periods may not be scheduled so as to extend the meal break or alter the employee'sscheduled start or end time. - 4.
+No wage deduction shall be made for such rest periods - B. Meal Breaks - 1.
+Employees assigned five (5) hours or more shall receive an unpaid meal break of not lessthan thirty (30) minutes per day. - 2.
+The meal break shall be scheduled by the supervisor as near the midpoint of their workperiod as practicable.